thebaldgeek/thebaldgeek.github.io/C-Band.md

 ## Start slowly.
 It can be overwhelming and seem impossible to build a high performance C-Band ground station, but the truth is, you can start simple and just solve each issue as you feel the need.
 You don't have to do everything outlined on this page in a week.
 The other nice thing about this page is that you don't have to re-invent the wheel.
 You can just check things off the list as you go.
 Lets break it down....
 1. Find your satellite and make sure you have a good spot on your property to place the dish.
-2. Get some basic (Node-RED) graphing of the satellite orbit running.
+2. Get some basic (Node-RED is just one option) graphing of the satellite orbit running.
 3. Buy a dish.
 4. Buy a feed (LNB), LNB power supply, some TV grade coax cable, SDR, computer.
-5. Get planes on a map.
+5. Get some planes on a map for a few hours a day.
 6. Get aircraft ACARS messages.
 7. Move the dish twice a day (for example, once before work, once after work).
 Get a feel for where you need to point the dish for each part of the satellite orbit, ie, top and bottom.
 8. When you are sick of retuning your SDR frequencies for hot/cold (ie, day/night) cycles, buy a GPSDO and modify the LNB so you no longer have re-tune the SDR frequencies.
 Or ensure you buy an external LO LNB from the start and never have this issue.
 9. When you are sick of manually moving the dish, put a linear motor on it to track the satellite automatically.
 10. Done.
 Sit back and enjoy the data.
-(Be aware, this last step could take a few years to get to - no, not kidding).
+(Be aware, this last step could take many many months to get to - no, not kidding).

 ## Dish size matters.
 You will need the space for a minimum of a 6ish foot (2.4 meter) dish.
-Some people will tell you that you can get away with a smaller dish, but the signal is going be so marginal that its hard to justify the time and money to setup something might only just work or will be frustrating to use.
-You may even end up either giving up, or buying a bigger dish, ie spending needless money on the smaller dish.
+Some people will tell you that you can get away with a smaller dish, but the signal is going be so marginal that its hard to justify the time and money to setup something that will only bearly work or will be frustrating to use.
+You may even end up either giving up, or buying a bigger dish, ie spending needless money and time on the smaller dish.
-I also feel that most people will want a large enough dish that _all_ signals from the satellite can be recovered around the clock.
+I also feel that most people will want a large enough dish so that _all_ signals from the satellite can be recovered around the clock.
 If you are close to the equator (ie, under the satellite) then yes, perhaps something smaller might work.
 Do your research, ask lots of questions from those that insist a smaller dish will 'work just fine', qualify their data quality.
 Be sure and read this entire page before making the final decision of the final dish size, there are _three_ types of AERO Data from C-Band (10500, 1200 and 8400) and most people with smaller dishes only can pick up one (10500), they dismiss the other two with a wave of the hand 'There is nothing interesting using those weaker signals' ...
 You need to make that decision, not them ....

-Having free and easy physical access to the dish is also important, you will be spending a lot of time working on it and adjusting it for the setup / commissioning period at all hours of the day and night.
+Having free and easy physical access to the dish is also important, you will be spending a _lot_ of time working on it and adjusting it for the setup / commissioning period at all hours of the day and night.
 If it is on a roof where access is uncomfortable or dangerous in the dark, that is a no-go in my mind.
 You will need also run a coax and a few command and control cables to the dish and lastly some sort of power outlet or stable low voltage outlet will be required somewhat close to the dish.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/cband/benadjustingdish.jpg" height="580">